 Alongside the course, we envisage hosting an artist-in-residence and overseas exchange programme, running evening classes, masterclasses, and lectures for the public together with a programme of community engagement to reach young people living in the local area.

-We have secured a stand alone building within the Middleport Pottery site which has recently been beautifully restored by the owners, The Prince's Regeneration Trust.
+We are in discussion with the UK Historic Building Preservation Trust UKHBPT to secure a stand-alone building in the recently restored Middleport Pottery site in Stoke.
 As it has previously been used as a pottery, it offers suitable teaching and work space, two electric kilns and a large outdoor gas kiln on site, also a gallery space with minimal intervention required to set it up for teaching purposes.
 It is in close proximity to a space we have identified that can be used to build wood and experimental kilns.

 The advantage of the Middleport Pottery site is that students would be able to immerse themselves in a lively ceramics community with both commercial and artisan potteries on their doorstep, whilst through their studies, helping to ensure that the Middleport Pottery remains relevant in the future.

-In order to start the college, we need to raise just over £200,000.
-This will enable us to make the required changes to the building, purchase the teaching and practical equipment and recruit our first group of students.
+In order to establish the college we need to raise over £200,000 to enable us to make the required changes to the building, purchase the equipment we will need and to recruit staff and our first group of students.
+To date we have secured over £130,000 but still need your help and support to reach our target.
 As a UK registered charity, we are reliant on donations and grants from individuals, trusts, foundations and companies to continue our work and build Clay College Stoke for future potters.